zorn-v/nextcloud-social-login/README.md

 For OAuth you must create app for certain providers.
 Login button appear at login page if app id specified.
 Settings are in "Social login" section of settings page.

-## Custom OIDC groups
+## Custom OAuth2/OIDC groups

-You can use groups from your OpenID Connect provider.
-For that you should specify "Groups claim" in custom OIDC provider settings.
+You can use groups from your custom provider.
+For that you should specify "Groups claim" in custom OAuth2/OIDC provider settings.
 That claim should be returned from provider in `id_token` or at user info endpoint.
 Format should be `array` or comma separated string.
 Eg (with claim named `roles`)

 ```json
 {"roles": ["admin", "user"]}